ncatlab/nlab-content/pages/2208.md

 ## Idea

 An ultraproduct is a set-theoretic construction, used especially in [[model theory]], to produce a new structure from an infinite family of structures.
-It is used especially to witness the [[compactness theorem]]: suppose one is given a set of formulas $S$ in some first-order language and a family of structures such that any finite subset of formulas is modeled by some member of the family.
+It is used especially to witness the [[compactness theorem]]: suppose one is given a set of formulas $S$ in some first-order language and a family of structures such that any finite subset of formulas is modeled by all but a finite number of structures.
 Then an ultraproduct of those structures may be used to model the entire set $S$.

 In slightly greater detail, given a family of [[structures]] of the same signature in the sense of [[model theory]] (or more specially, [[universal algebra]]), one can (assuming the [[ultrafilter principle]], a weak form of the [[axiom of choice]]) use [[ultrafilters]] to form a certain [[congruence]] on the [[direct product]] and construct a [[quotient object]], a new structure of the same signature, called an __ultraproduct__.
+As long as the ultrafilter is [[free ultrafilter|free]] (contains the filter of cofinite subsets), the last sentence of the preceding paragraph is validated.

 An ultraproduct of some number of copies of the same structure may be called an __ultrapower__.

 ## Definition

 First we present the bare-bones set-theoretic construction; then we discuss structures and models.

+### Set-theoretic

 +-- {: .num_defn}
 ###### Definition